 Here are a few simple techniques to help differentiate your small business.

-- Use your personality – If your running a small business, sometimes your personality can make a powerful difference, perhaps people generally like dealing with you.
+- Use your personality – If you’re running a small business, sometimes your personality can make a powerful difference, perhaps people generally like dealing with you.

 - Narrow your target audience – Sometimes trying to market to a very large potential market becomes ineffective.
 Narrow down your target prospects to a point where they have never had a business like yours to cater specifically to them.
-For example, if your in the business of selling homes – you may want to focus exclusively on first time buyers, and become an expert on working with them.
+For example, if you’re in the business of selling homes – you may want to focus exclusively on first-time buyers, and become an expert on working with them.

 - Still not sure?
 Ask your Customers: Your customers can give you great feedback and wisdom nuggets.
 Here are some things you can try asking: – Why did you to look for a solution today? – How challenging has it been to find exactly what you are looking for? – What would your ideal solution look like?